saltastroops/saao-publications-query/README.md

 ## Configuration

-You need to create a file `python/config.py` and define the following constants in it.
+You need to create a file `.env` and define the following constants in it.

 | Constant | Description | Example |
 | -- | -- | -- |